ClevelandClinicQHS/projects/README.md

 The primary features of the projects R package are the following:

-  - Relational database containing details of projects, project coauthors and their affiliations, so that author details generally need to be entered only once;
+  - Relational database containing details of projects, its granular tasks, and project coauthors and their affiliations, so that author details generally need to be entered only once;
-  - Tools for editing metadata associated with projects, authors and affiliations;
+  - Tools for editing metadata associated with projects, tasks, authors and affiliations;
   - Automated file structure supporting reproducible research workflow;
   - Report templates that automatically generate title page headers, including a numbered author list and corresponding affiliations;